dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 - **Left Button**

-  When the left moused button is used, the selected key is pushed down and automatically released after a short delay.
+  When the left mouse button is used, the selected key is pushed down and automatically released after a short delay.
 Use this option if you wish to press a single key on the keyboard.

 - **Right button**